 Our post-match pub crawl went as follows: the Sheriff of Tamworth (the fella from Thames Valley Police – yes, we have an officer following us about THESE DAYS, which is a complete waste of taxpayer cash – said it's the worst he's seen us play), Sir Robert Peel (someone mentioned, whilst sat in the garden, this was our most embarrassing defeat since losing to Maidenhead Town in 1974, which is hyperbole – we're P2, W2 vs Maidenhead Town – but indicative of how pitiful the performance was), and the King's Ditch (a Derby County fan asked whether Tamworth has a football club – I can only assume that he was, with some degree of success, taking the piss)

-Rather like the players on Saturday, I can't be bothered, TBH it's a struggle for me to muster the effort to write much else ...
+Rather like the players on Saturday (or so it seemed to me), I can't be bothered, TBH it's a struggle for me to muster the effort to write much else ...

 The trains were banjaxed at Reading, so heartfelt thanks to Macleod (P) for picking us up